SummaryRead the full fact sheet

 How to apply for aids and equipment

-To apply for aids and equipment you will need to:
+To apply for subsidised aid or equipment under the VA&EP you will need to:

-- get an appropriate healthcare professional to assess your needs and discuss the type of aid or equipment that will best suit you.
+- get an appropriate healthcare professional to assess your needs and discuss the type of aid or equipment that will best suit you from the items that are available under the VA&EP.

 Where to get help